-Last updated on August 24th, 2023.
+Last updated on September 6th, 2024.

 This recipe is the best Rosh Hashanah honey cake recipe; it is moist, tender, and exploding with warm honey flavors.
-The best part is that it takes let than 15 minutes to make and with no special preparations!
+The best part is that it takes less than 15 minutes to make and with no special preparations!

 If you ever wondered what is a Jewish cake called, then wonder no more!